-When a building is built to a more stringent energy code, there is the long-term benefit of the ratepayer paying lower utility bills.
+When an existing building is updated to a more stringent energy code, there is the long-term benefit of the ratepayer paying lower utility bills.

 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
 Please provide both quantitative and qualitative information, as well as your assumptions.